A. About Solar Energy

 We decided that we do not want to follow this business model and want to provide the strong base infrastructure of sharing important trading information so that users can make informed choices before they trade.

-Solcrypto does earn fees from the SolarCoin Foundations generator pool for matching claims from each Solcrypto user as part of the affiliate website program.
-If the solar system owner chooses Solcrypto or the SolarCoin foundation directly to get their SolarCoin claim, the amount of solarcoins that the owner receives is exactly the same.
-For Staking, Solcrypto claims a wallet withdrawal fee of 0.45% of the total coins staked (including interest).
+Solcrypto does earn fees from the SolarCoin Foundation's administered generator pool for matching claims from each Solcrypto user as part of the affiliate website program.
+If the solar system owner chooses Solcrypto or the SolarCoin Foundation directly to get their SolarCoin claim, the amount of solarcoins that the owner receives is exactly the same.
 If you enjoy using the Solcrypto information portal and blogging service where we update important information and regional developments about the uptake of solar plants in Japan, please don't hesitate to leave a SolarCoin tip at our public wallet address.
 We really do need to keep the basic service infrastructure operational and therefore need to pay developer fees and ongoing server fees.
 SolarCoin address: 8ab7xbkBx87dAXJPuVRoZUwyjwk3iUQtg3

 In the near future this will be improved to be done within 15 minutes.
 We are currently building an IoT (Internet of things) datalogger platform to facilitate this process.